OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ### Ad hoc alignment adjustments

-Automated alignment is preceded by scripted ad hoc 'adjustments' that address known issues that are beyond the capabilities of the automated process to fix.
+Automated alignment is preceded by ad hoc 'adjustments' that address known issues that are beyond the capabilities of the automated process to fix.
+Although each individual adjustment is ad hoc, i.e. not the result of automation, the adjustments are recorded in a file that can be run as a script.
 Following are some examples of adjustments.

 1. capitalization and spelling repairs (e.g. change 'sordariomyceta' to 'Sordariomyceta')
 1. addition of synonyms to facilitate later matching (e.g. 'Florideophyceae' as synonym for 'Florideophycidae')